ldutoit/QC_Zoo_Workshop/jupyter_hub.md

 4. Jupyter Launcher screen
  <br><img src="img/ga-vl01jupyterhunNeSI.png" alt="drawing" size="700"/>

 5. Click on Terminal on the bottom of the launcher.
 You are now ready to enter commands!
-Put a green sticker on your computer and get back to the home-page.
+Put a green sticker on your computer and get back to the homepage.

 [Back to homepage](index.md)